LastStandStudio/Website/README.md

 2. The [Beta](https://github.com/LastStandStudio/Website/tree/beta) branch is for testing cutting edge code that may or may not have broken something somewhere for some reason.
 All the code from this branch will have been merged from the development branch and then fine tuned for release.
+All of the TODOs should already be done and out of all of the code in this branch.

 3. The [Development](https://github.com/LastStandStudio/Website/tree/development) branch, where all of the cutting edge code gets dumped into and where all of the pull request should be made to.
 Once the code here is functional and matured, a merge request should be sent to the beta branch for pre-deployment preperations.
+This is where TODOs are put in and completed.
+Once the code is at a state of 0 TODOs with the exeption of long term ideas.
+The code should be pushed to beta for final debugging.

 ## Sub Domains